x-y-z/linux-1gb-thp/Documentation/filesystems/locking.rst

 writepages should _only_ write pages which are present on mapping->io_pages.

-->set_page_dirty() is called from various places in the kernel when the target page is marked as needing writeback.
+->dirty_folio() is called from various places in the kernel when the target folio is marked as needing writeback.
 It may be called under spinlock (it cannot block) and is sometimes called with the page not locked.
+The page may be removed from the page cache while the dirty operation is in progress.

 ->bmap() is currently used by legacy ioctl() (FIBMAP) provided by some filesystems and by the swapper.
 The latter will eventually go away.
 Please,